Saturday 16 March 2019

 Climbing begins again as we cross the Eastern boundary of the Oley Valley formed by the Reading Prong (remember the terrain near Huff's Church?).
 The summit of the climb takes us by Trout Run and Popodickon mountain reservoirs and over into Bechtelsville.
 The reward for this hard work is a controle stop at the legendary Longacre's Modern Dairy.

-The easy rail trail riding goes on for several miles, allowing you to rest and recover for the final major climb of the ride, a direct assault on South Mountain via Country Side Lane.
+Moderate riding goes on for several miles, allowing you to rest and recover for the final major climb of the ride, a direct assault on South Mountain via Country Side Lane.
 After that, there's just one "last little grunt" up from the Lehigh and back to the Cask Taphouse finish at 25th street.
 Restaurant appetizers will be provided compliments of the club at the Cask finish.

 As shown in the route profile, there are several steep, extended climbs.
 A triple or 39x27 is highly recommended.
-There are unpaved rail trail segments that are more enjoyable on wider tires.

 This ride is a randonneur style bicycle event under the sanction of Randonneurs USA and Audax Club Parisian.
 Completing this event can help you train and qualify for Paris-Brest-Paris and earn RUSA and ACP awards.